I have been growing organic vegetables over three and a half decades, in five different gardens on a range of soils, with an organic, no dig approach.

 Both books have sold over 60,000 copies in total, and have received encouraging reviews.
 The first one came out in a new edition in 2010, and then as a third edition, all colour book in 2013.
 I wrote a third book, Winter Vegetables published spring 2011 by Green Books, followed by my Vegetable Course Book for Frances Lincoln.
 This work, published in 2012, has more detail on starting off, mulching and improving soil, clearing weeds, and takes a closer look at the virtues of no dig, with many details of sowing times for each vegetable, to have best chance of healthy, abundant growth.
 It is was followed in February 2014 by Charles Dowding’s Veg Journal which has a month-by-month format, published again by Frances Lincoln, whilst in March 2014 Green Books published Gardening Myths and Misconceptions which tackles some of the misguided and contradictory advice common in the world of gardening.
 In 2015 my How to Create a New Vegetable Garden came out with Green Books.

 In 2016 I had the idea to self publish a diary, which is also a manual of essential advice and timings for successful growing.
-It has been selling steadily and is exported to Chelsea Green in the USA, while the process of self publishing has been a steep learning curve for me.
+It is selling steadily from this site, in shops and on Amazon, is exported to Chelsea Green in the USA, while the process of self publishing has been a steep learning curve for me.

-In May 2017, No Dig Organic Home and Garden appears, written by Steph and myself, published by Permanent.
-It contains a lot of information, from preparing ground and growing, to preparing food and eating!
+In May 2017, No Dig Organic Home and Garden appeared, written by Steph and myself, published by Permanent.
+Sales have been phenomenal.
+The book is 90,000 words on preparing ground and growing, preparing food and eating!
 Plus tips on potions, flowers, storing veg and more.

 I am often consulted for advice on creating, maintaining and improving vegetable gardens and allotments.
 I do a lot of consultancy work and coming on a day course is a good idea too.
 The many talks which I give to gardening clubs, fund raising events, community meetings, allotment societies and literary festivals are received with enthusiasm.
 I can open your mind to new possibilities, and the photographs of my gardens show the beauty you can create with vegetable growing.